Wellness is not merely the absence of illness or distress – it is a lifelong process of making decisions to live a more balanced and meaningful life.

 The Wellness Wheel describes the integration of 7 important dimensions of wellness: emotional, environmental, intellectual, occupational, physical, social and spiritual.

-Remember that it is unrealistic for you to be improving in all of these 7 dimensions at the same time.
+Remember that it can be unrealistic or exhausting for you to be working on all 7 dimensions at the same time.
 Identify which dimension you need to focus on right now, and start making an action plan.

 - Princeton University community members: Log in using your NetID to take the electronic Princeton UMatter Wellness Self-Assessment, develop an action plan, and have your results emailed to you.